tanzaki/laravel.blog-guides/getting_started.md

 $ rails new blog
 ```

-This will create a Rails application called Blog in a `blog` directory and
+This will create a Laravel application called Blog in a `blog` directory and
 install the gem dependencies that are already mentioned in `Gemfile` using
 `bundle install`.